 Fresh Truffles lend themselves perfectly to simple culinary preparations such as fresh pasta & risotto.
 If followed correctly this risotto recipe will help you to create the perfect backdrop for your fresh truffles to ensure maximum enjoyment.

-- 2 Litres of Fresh Chicken or Vegetable Stock
+- 1 Ltr (Approx.) Fresh Chicken or Vegetable Stock

 - 2 Shallots Finely Chopped

 - 1 tbsp Extra Virgin Olive Oil

 - 250 ml Dry White Wine

 - 75 g Butter, Diced